 The most common and effective jewelry trait to use as a healer is Arcane.
 This will give you the highest possible Magicka pool.
 A larger Magicka pool also means better sustain.
 You will find that lots of healer sets that you grind for already have Arcane-traited jewelry.
 In some instances, though, you might find that you need to Transmute your jewelry to Arcane (for example, if you want to run Hircine’s Veneer to support stamina DDs, which has Robust jewelry drops).

 Other interesting options are Infused, and in some very specific situations Swift.
 Infused will increase the potency of your Jewelry piece’s enchant, and Swift will increase your movement speed.
-For more information on these two traits and where they can be useful, check out the Advanced Healing Guide.

 How many of each of Jewelry enchant you should use will depend on your playstyle and level of comfort with the encounter.
 This means that there is no “best” option- choose what is right for you, and experiment with a few different setups until you find what works.